grahamearley/FirestoreGoogleAppsScript/README.md

 ## Quick start with a service account
 Follow [these instructions](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) (just the "Creating a service account" section) to obtain a service account email address and private key.
 Ensure you have given the account full read/write access to the `https://www.googleapis.com/auth/datastore` scope.

 Now, with your service account email address `email` and private key `privateKey`, we will create a document with a field `name` with value `test!`.
+You will need your project ID to do this (we'll assume you've stored the ID in a variable called `projectId`).

 We encode these fields as a JSON object:
 ```javascript